huggingface/transformers/docs/source/en/tasks/mask_generation.md

 </div>

 Let's segment everything. `points-per-batch` enables parallel inference of points in segment everything mode.
-This will enable faster inference, but will consume high memory.
+This enables faster inference, but consumes more memory.
 Moreover, SAM only enables batching over points and not the images. `pred_iou_thresh` is the IoU confidence threshold where only the masks above that certain threshold are returned.